KuzcoJones/js-rails-as-api-creating-a-rails-api-from-scratch/README.md

 One noticeable change - some browser errors will disappear.
 Normally, when a Rails server is running, it produces an error message in browser when something goes wrong while attempting to render.
+Since there is no way to render views in thisOne noticeable change - some browser errors will disappear.
+Normally, when a Rails server is running, it produces an error message in browser when something goes wrong while attempting to render.
 Since there is no way to render views in this API-only build, if the Rails API fails and we visit it in browser, it will just show a blank screen.